Becoming an owner-builder

 The approval process timeframe

-Most owner-builder approval applications are determined within six weeks.
+Most owner-builder approval applications are determined within three weeks.
 The Building Commission will contact you if any further information is required to process your application.
 You will be notified as soon as a decision regarding your application has been made.

 Restrictions on building as an owner-builder